yanns/octopress/source/_posts/2014-03-15-server-side-rendering-for-javascript-reactjs-framework.markdown

 ### Welcome back to server side rendering

-Another option is to pre-render the HTML on the server side and to serve a completely ready HTML to the browser.
+Instead of rendering everything in the browser, it is also possible to first render the page on on the server side, serve it when ready, and when updating it on the client side when necessary.

-That seems quite contradictory to the essence of JavaScript applications, but it is an interesting way.
+(Please notice that this technic allows the HTML to be indexed for search engines that do not execute the JavaScript.)

-Form example, React can render a UI component without any browser with [React.renderComponentToString](http://facebook.github.io/react/docs/top-level-api.html#react.rendercomponenttostring).
+From example, React can render a UI component without any browser with [React.renderComponentToString](http://facebook.github.io/react/docs/top-level-api.html#react.rendercomponenttostring).

 With this function, the complete page can be prepared on the server side, send under this form to the browser that can directly display the ready application.
 On the client side, the same JavaScript code can dynamically manipulate this DOM as a normal client side application.